Georgedev2/consent-mgt-plugin/README.md

 npm start
 ```

-The command: npm start will open your default browser and then run the module at http://localhost:3000
+The command: npm start will open your default browser and then run the package at http://localhost:3000

 To stop the development server running, run the command `CTRL+C`